 Consider a Group Gift First

 The one reasonable exception might be if you and your boss are friends outside of work and you want to do something extra special to acknowledge the personal side of the relationship.
 If this is the case, then give the gift to your boss outside of the workplace instead of at the office.

-Aim to Please – Not Impress
+Aim to Please, Not Impress

-Never Give Cash as a Personal Gift
+Never Give Cash as a Gift

-Cash gifts are not personal gifts and send the message that it was last-minute, that you don't care enough to know your bosses' tastes or interests.
+Cash gifts send the message that it was a last-minute decision and that you don't care enough to get to know your bosses' tastes or interests.
 Another reason to never give your boss cash is that small amounts seem trivial and obligatory and large amounts seem gratuitous or can appear that you are trying to get into your employer's good graces.
 Unless you are giving out bonuses from your company to your employees, never give cash as gifts.

-Do Not Give Promises or I.O.U.s
+Don't Give Promises or I.O.U.s

-Never give favors, offers to take your boss privately to lunch or dinner, or 'IOUs' as gifts.
-If you have nothing tangible to give but want to make a nice gesture, give your boss a greeting card with a nice note (even better, have your co-workers sign the card, too).
-Remember that your boss may have authority over you at work, but they are still human.
+Never give favors, offers to take your boss privately to lunch or dinner, or I.O.U.s.
+You're better off buying a greeting card and hand-writing something meaninful—which will stand out in today's digital world.
+Remember, your boss may have authority over you at work, but they are still human.
+People like to be remembered and acknowledged.